Orwall46/FastAPI_Redis_YOLOv5/README.md

 ## Description

-The project acquaints with the [Redis Queue](https://python-rq.org), a simple Python library for queueing jobs and processing them in the background with workers.
+The project acquaints with the [Redis](https://redis.io), a simple Python library for jobs and processing them in the background with workers.

 ## Technologies